eda-ricercatore/sardegna-scala/notes/scala-notes.md

 ###	IMPORTANT

-Determine the advantages of functional programming paradigm over
+Find out about the advantages of functional programming paradigm over
 	procedural and structural programming paradigms.
+Also, determine its disadvantages.